|

 to add these instructions to the function prologue and epilogue automatically.

-The basic principle of the above instructions is that the WDDATA.L needs to write out it′s own address.
+The basic principle of the above instructions is that the WDDATA.L needs to write out its own address.
 If bit 0 of the address is clear the trace will turn on, if bit 0 is set, the trace will stop.

 Prerequisites: